Brendhon/bytebank-pro/.github/instructions/interceptor_guidelines.instructions.md

     };
     ```

-3.  **Interceptors Baseados em Funções (Angular 15+)**: Prefira funções para Interceptors (`HttpInterceptorFn`) para um código mais conciso e "treeshakeable".
-Esta é a forma recomendada a partir do Angular 15.
+3.  **Function-Based Interceptors (Angular 15+)**: Prefer functions for Interceptors (`HttpInterceptorFn`) for more concise and "treeshakeable" code.
+This is the recommended approach from Angular 15 onwards.

     ```typescript
     // auth.interceptor.ts